Baranof Island: History

 The first European settlement on the island was established in 1799 by Alexander Baranov, the chief manager and first governor of the Russian-American Company for whom the island and Archipelago are named.
 The island was the center of Russian activity in North America during the period from 1804 to 1867 and was the headquarters of the Russian fur-trading interest.
 The fur trading consisted of mainly sea otter pelts, fur seal pelts, and fox pelts, but it was mainly sea otter pelts that were obtained from Baranof Island.

 As with many of its previously colonized territories, the Russian government instated a tribute system wherein the heads of Indigenous groups were responsible for paying Russian tribute collectors.
 Because it is difficult to trap sea otters and Tlingit men, the men of the Indigenous group to Baranof Island, had become skilled at doing so, the Russians chose sea otter pelts as the item of tribute.
 This secured labor allowed the Russians to establish the Russian-American Company.
 The Russian American Company was responsible for the governing of Baranof Island and all of Russian Alaska, including the indigenous group, the Tlingits.
 The Company remained profitable until sea otter and other hunted mammals had their populations severely diminished, and the company could no longer rely on the sale of pelts for profit.
 During this time, Russia was forced to surrender its war efforts against France and Britain in the Crimean War, which led to significant financial strains for the Russian government.
 Thus, the Russian Tsar sold the entire territory of Russian-Alaska to the United States government in 1867.
-The United States government was eager to expand and create a raport with Russia, so Alaska was purchased at an approximate cost of two cents per acre, or $7.2 million exactly.
+The United States government was eager to expand and create a rapport with Russia, so Alaska was purchased at an approximate cost of two cents per acre, or $7.2 million exactly.

 Around 1900, Baranof Island was subject to many small-scale mining ventures, especially centered on Sitka and on the north side of the island around Rodman Bay.
 Canneries, whaling stations, and fox farms were established on Baranof Island and smaller islands around it, though most had been abandoned by the beginning of World War II.
 The remains of these outposts are still evident, though most exist in a dilapidated condition.

 In February 1924 the Alaska Territorial Game Commission hired Charlie Raatakainen to transplant mainland goats from near Juneau to Bear Mountain.
 Raatakainen hired a group of Finns aboard his boat the Pelican to complete the job, though one of the group died in the process.

 The 1939 Slattery Report on Alaskan development identified the island as one of the areas where new settlements would be established through immigration.
 This plan was never implemented.